mikolajgraczyk/todo-list-react/README.md

 # Tasks lits

 # Description
 You're looking at a to-do-list created by newbie to practice JS and CSS in react.
-You can interact with it by adding your own tasks and manage them
+You can interact with it by adding your own tasks and manage them.
+Design comes from YouCode course.

 # Demo
 https://mikolajgraczyk.github.io/todo-list-react/#/zadania